theimpossibleastronaut/rmw/README.md

 https://github.com/theimpossibleastronaut/rmw/wiki/Translating)

 == -f, --force ==

+A change from previous versions, purge is allowed to run without the '-f' option.
+If you'd rather require the use of '-f', you can add the line 'force_required' in your configuration file.

+coment out the
+ line in your config file.
+If you do, the -f option will be required for purge to run.

 rmw will normally refuse to purge directories if they contain non-writable subdirectories.
 You can use -f 2 times if you ever see a message that tells